sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 The results are written out to JSON, YAML, and CSV.
 I'm working from the CSV format, because it maps easily into spreadsheet software for making graphs.
 You can find the raw data [here](https://github.com/sosheskaz/Project-Euler/tree/b1e5e3817185f5c262321b6e368f63d8f3a5a571/profiles).
-Also included therre are hardware specifications for the machine that generated this data.
+Also included there are hardware specifications for the machine that generated this data.

 ### Profiling Strategies